BaiqingL/AWSY/README.md

 # AWSY
 <p align="center">
-  <b>Are.We.Secure.Yet is a framework that aims to mine data from BSSIDs. </b>
+  <b>Are.We.Secure.Yet is a framework that aims to collect and mine data from BSSIDs to reaveal what we have forgotten about WiFi security. </b>
   <img src="https://raw.githubusercontent.com/VBQL/AWSY/master/logo.png" alt="Although WiFi is disconnected, you still transmit valueable information">
 </p>